o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 ##### If the ProcessScheduler is blocking, will it lock up the thread its running on?

 The `ProcessScheduler` yields control back to the client upon process state changes, as well as providing a tick callback (of a frequency determined by the client) to allow the client to not stall between process state changes.
-An interface is provided to the client to send messages to the `ProcessScheduler` to terminate specific processes, as well as returning a value to the `ProcessScheduler` to determine whether it should continue operating or shutdown.
+An interface is provided to the client to send messages to the `ProcessScheduler` to terminate specific processes, as well as return a value to the `ProcessScheduler` to determine whether it should continue operating or shutdown.

 #### I wish to support another platform, is the ProcessScheduler platform-specific?